Colonoscopy and Colon Cancer Screening

 Is a colonoscopy safe?

-All procedures have a small amount of risk and potential complications, even colonoscopies.
-Your doctor will discuss this with you in detail before you receive your colonoscopy.
+Yes, a colonoscopy is generally a very safe procedure.
+All medical procedures have a small amount of risk and potential complications.
+Colonoscopy risks include infection, bleeding, or a perforation (hole) in the bowel.
+These risks are rare.
+Your doctor will discuss this with you in detail before you receive your colonoscopy and is happy to talk through any concerns or worries you may have.

 Contact us

-Our team remains available to answer your questions anytime beyond your clinic visit.
-For more information, call:
+Our team is available to answer your questions anytime beyond your clinic visit.
+Care is a phone call away.
+Locations include: